Gore-Tex: Other uses

 Gore-Tex is also used internally in medical applications, because it is nearly inert inside the body.
 Specifically, expanded polytetrafluoroethylene (E-PTFE) can take the form of a fabric-like mesh.
 Implementing and applying the mesh form in the medical field is a promising type of technological material feature.
 In addition, the porosity of Gore-Tex permits the body's own tissue to grow through the material, integrating grafted material into the circulation system.
 Gore-Tex is used in a wide variety of medical applications, including sutures, vascular grafts, heart patches, and synthetic knee ligaments, which have saved thousands of lives.
 In the form of expanded polytetrafluoroethylene (E-PTFE), Gore-Tex has been shown to be a reliable synthetic, medical material in treating patients with nasal dorsal interruptions.
 In more recent observations, expanded polytetrafluoroethylene (E-PTFE) has recently been used as membrane implants for glaucoma surgery.

 Gore-Tex has been used for many years in the conservation of illuminated manuscripts.

 Explosive sensors have been printed on Gore-Tex clothing leading to the sensitive voltametric detection of nitroaromatic compounds.

 The "Gore-Tex" brand name was formerly used for industrial and medical products.

-Alternative technologies

-For applications in textiles and garments, there are a number of competing semipermeable membranes on the market that attempt to reproduce the "breathability" (water vapor transport) of ePTFE while effectively repelling water.
-Materials like Sympatex, Futurelight (marketed by The North Face) can be used in textile laminates much like ePTFE, but often perform less well in terms of water vapor transport and durability.

-Active textile pumping technology, namely textile-based electroosmotic pumps, are being developed and commercialized by companies such as LunaMicro AB.
-These solutions can eliminate the use of halogenated polymers like PTFE, minimizing the associated negative health and environmental hazards.
+Gore-Tex has been used since the 1980s to make bagpipe bags as an alternative to bags made of animal hides as it was able to hold air while allowing moisture to escape, and did not degrade with exposure to water.